KalosProtocol/farms-pools/README.md

 # Kalos Farms & pools Contracts

 This repo contains all the contracts used in Kalos DeFi.
-It is divided in independent projects where each of them contains its smart contracts, test environment and unique config files.

 ## Existing projects